temporalio/documentation/docs/go/how-to-set-activityoptions-in-go.md

 ---
-id: how-to-set-activityoptions-in-go
+id: activityoptions-reference
-title: How to set ActivityOptions in Go
+title: Go ActivityOptions reference
-sidebar_label: ActivityOptions
+sidebar_label: Activity Options reference
 description: Create an instance of `ActivityOptions` from the `go.temporal.io/sdk/workflow` package and use `WithActivityOptions()` to apply it to the instance of `workflow.Context`.
 tags:
   - developer-guide